 - Traffic accidents, involving automobiles, trucks, motorcycles, bicycles and pedestrians.

-- Agricultural accidents, including those involving lawn mowers.
+- Agricultural accidents, including those involving lawn mowers and heavy farm equipment.

 - Firearms, explosions including military detonations.

 A traumatic amputation can leave a victim with serious side effects that include significant pain and circulatory issues.
 In cold weather, blood flow near the amputation site is reduced, intensifying the pain even more.